Engaging with pharmaceutical companies to address the role they play in India’s water pollution crisis

 As a part of our engagement, we commissioned an independent on-the-ground investigation into the environmental and health impacts of pharmaceutical manufacturing in Hyderabad and, in 2016, published a report on the results.
 The report, Impacts of Pharmaceutical Pollution on Communities and Environment in India, highlights the local impact of drug pollution, the opaque pharma supply chains, and the lack of regulatory action.
 We communicated the report’s findings to the pharma companies we invest in as well as the industry-led Pharmaceutical Supply Chain Initiative (PSCI) and relevant stakeholders.

-In 2018, our RI team conducted a follow-up investigation in India.
+In 2018, our RI team commissioned a follow-up investigation in India.
 The results of the second study were presented in a publication titled Hyderabad’s pharmaceutical pollution crisis.
 The report concluded that the situation in Hyderabad had not improved over the previous two years.
 Water samples taken adjacent to selected pharma sites found heavy metals and industrial solvents commonly used in pharmaceutical manufacturing.
 Some samples showed concentrations that were higher than maximum regulatory limits or safe exposure levels.
 This report was also published and shared with the pharma industry and other relevant stakeholders.

 Antimicrobial resistance is one of the largest global threats today and kills more than 700,000 people annually.